egg82/Aquiplicity/README.md

 the original images should be taken on a tripod or other steady source so all changes are from the target and not the camera movement.

-If anomalies exists in the image after processing the operator has tools to pick and choose what is brought forward for the final one-image product.
+If anomalies or undesired appearances exists in the image after processing the operator has tools to pick and choose what is brought forward for the final one-image product.

 Cheers mate!